Qaannas/Se7ti-AI/Readme.md

-# Medical Assistance and Medication Information App
+# Se7ti-AI: Medical Assistance and Medication Information App

+## Overview

+Se7ti-AI is a medical assistance application designed to address healthcare accessibility challenges in Morocco.
+The application leverages AI to provide medical guidance, pre-diagnosis, and medication information in both Moroccan Arabic (Darija) and English.

+## Project Structure

+The project consists of three main implementation variations:
+- `main.py` - Core implementation using Google's Generative AI
+- `main-llama.py` - Implementation using Llama model
+- `main-multimodel.py` - Enhanced implementation supporting multiple AI models

-## Abstract
+## Key Features

+1. **Medical Pre-Diagnosis**
+   - Symptom analysis and preliminary health assessment
+   - Urgency evaluation for medical conditions
+   - Available in English with Darija support coming soon

+2. **Medication Information**
+   - Extract medication details via OCR from uploaded images
+   - Provide usage instructions and potential side effects
+   - Search medication information by name

+3. **Multi-language Support**
+   - English and Moroccan Arabic (Darija) interfaces
+   - Translation capabilities between languages

+4. **User Privacy Protection**
+   - Option to modify personal information before submission
+   - Control over sensitive medical data

-### Background and Problem Statement
+## Background and Problem Statement

 In Morocco, many people struggle to access healthcare or receive timely advice due to language barriers, lack of resources, or the unavailability of nearby medical professionals.
 Specifically, Moroccan users face challenges when trying to use large language models or medical applications for self-diagnosis and understanding their health conditions.
 Additionally, many patients fail to fully read or understand the information provided with medications, leading to potential misuse or missed side effects.
 Furthermore, patients often do not know whether a medical issue is urgent or not.

 The lack of accessibility to reliable health resources in Moroccan Arabic (Darija) compounds the problem, as most available applications and medical information are in English or other languages that are not native to many Moroccans.
 This can prevent them from making informed decisions about their health, and hinder their ability to manage their conditions appropriately.

-### TEAM MENBERS
+## Team Members

-Anas Ouhannou
+- Anas Ouhannou
-Belkhlifi Anas
+- Belkhlifi Anas
-Imane El Maakoul
+- Imane El Maakoul
-Mayssae Jabbar
+- Mayssae Jabbar
-Wajih Esghayri
+- Wajih Esghayri

-### Impact and Proposed Solution
+## Impact and Proposed Solution

 This project aims to solve these problems by providing a web application that allows Moroccan users to interact with a chatbot for medical assistance and pre-diagnosis.
 The application supports both Darija (Moroccan Arabic) and English, making it more accessible to the local population.